samuxyz/mongo-blog/tutorial-review.md

 Let's run `npm install` in the terminal and we can now move to the client setup.

-First, create a folder `/client` and install React using `create-react-app`:
+First, at the root of your project directory create a folder `/client` and install React using `create-react-app`:

 ```bash
 npx create-react-app .